fuzzybit/public_html/client/README.md

 If you already have not done so, proceed to download and install the **private** component above the 'public_html/' folder and make note of the location.
 Create a copy of 'default.constants.php' as 'constants.php' and edit '[PATH TO PRIVATE]' to be the location of the **private** component.

-To complete the installation, go to https://www.fuzzybit.com/registration.php to obtain a secret key and specify an application ID.
+To complete the installation, go to https://www.fuzzybit.com/ (tba) to obtain a secret key and specify an application ID.